status-im/nimbus-eth2/README.md

 Install [Git for Windows](https://gitforwindows.org/) and use a "Git Bash" shell to clone and build nim-beacon-chain.

-If you don't want to compile RocksDB and SQLite separately, you can fetch pre-compiled DLLs with:
+If you don't want to compile PCRE separately, you can fetch pre-compiled DLLs with:
 ```bash
 mingw32-make # this first invocation will update the Git submodules
 mingw32-make fetch-dlls # this will place the right DLLs for your architecture in the "build/" directory